MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxfactory3-createappinstallerreader.md

 title: IAppxFactory3::CreateAppInstallerReader
 ms.date: 02/10/2023
 targetos: Windows
-description: Creates an instance of IAppInstallerReader.
+description: Creates an instance of IAppInstallerReader, with an optional parameter for specifying the expected digest for the App Installer file.
 prerelease: true
 req.assembly:
 req.construct-type: function